Violet Evergarden: Light novels

-Violet Evergarden is a Japanese light novel series written by Kana Akatsuki and illustrated by Akiko Takase.
-Published by Kyoto Animation under their KA Esuma Bunko imprint, from December 25, 2015 to March 28, 2020.
+Violet Evergarden is written by Kana Akatsuki and illustrated by Akiko Takase.
+Published by Kyoto Animation under their KA Esuma Bunko imprint, from December 25, 2015, to March 27, 2020.

 Anime

 The anime adaptation was first announced via a commercial of the light novel's first volume in May 2016.
 In June 2017, Kyoto Animation announced that Anime Expo, AnimagiC, and C3 AFA Singapore 2017 would host the world premiere of the first episode.
 The second episode was first screened at the KyoAni and Do Fan Days 2017 event on October 21, 2017, and the third episode in five theaters across Japan on December 10, 2017.
 The 13-episode anime aired from January 11 to April 5, 2018, in Japan.
 An original video animation episode was released on July 4, 2018, with the final Blu-ray and DVD volume.
 The series is directed by Taichi Ishidate at Kyoto Animation with the screenplay written by Reiko Yoshida.
 Akiko Takase designed the characters and Yota Tsuruoka handles the sound direction.
 The opening theme is "Sincerely" by True while the ending theme is "Michishirube" (みちしるべ) by Minori Chihara.
 Netflix began streaming the series worldwide on January 11, 2018, except for the United States and Australia, where they began streaming on April 5, 2018.
 Anime Limited acquired the series for home video distribution in the United Kingdom and Ireland, and premiered the first episode at MCM London Comic Con on October 28, 2017.
 Madman Entertainment acquired the home video distribution rights for the series in Australia and New Zealand.